MariusAlbrecht/MariusAlbrecht/README.md

-Hi, I'm Marius

-3rd Semester CS (minor: EE) at TUM with an particular interest in Secruity, low-level Software and Hardware.
+CS (minor: EE) Student at TUM with an particular interest in Secruity, low-level Software and Hardware.

 Also interested in custom, ergonomic, mechanical keybaords.